Good morning and hello,

 Grandma – if I had to use one word to describe her it would be “warmherzig” I think the best translation would be caring.
 I have never seen a person in my life who gave her whole self to others like my grandma did.
 Not only did she support her family from a very young age and slipped into a role of motherhood, she never left that role.
 She was always concerned about the well being of others.
 She was a charitable woman.
 I often feel reminded that I should be more caring.
 Not in a guilty way though more in a nudging way.
 I remember an incident this Easter when coming back from my family I was giving a homeless person my leftovers in an impulse and felt so good about it.
 It wasn’t planned.
-I wasn’t going to talk about it.
 I was just feeling like I could do more and without thinking or fear I did.
 And then I thought about my grandma.
 The other thing I often think about her is when I come up with an unusual creative idea.
 My grandma didn’t have much but she made gold crowns from left over coffee packages to play with for us grandkids.
 She always had a solution to a problem.
 Mostly they were very practical.
 Speaking of practical some of my best baking know-hows are hand downs from her as well.
 I often called her when first living alone and she walked me through recipes.
 Only because of her I know the secret of potash and hartshorn in christmas cookies.

 Grandpa – he was a man of books and learning.
 He was always curious.
 And while he was a man of faith he was also deeply interested in science and for him those two things didn’t exclude.
 I give him credit for my missing fear of all small creatures.
 He was fascinated by small bugs and spiders and such and every walk in the park he would point out some new animal and then tell us about where they live, what they eat and how they breed.
 Mixed in were the plants along the way.
 I think his love for parks and wildlife somehow transferred a tiny bit to me.
 I find it fascinating seeing a mouse and discovering her trail.
 I would be lying if I didn’t admit that he also had a big impact on my faith.
 And he also invoked my love for architecture and art history.
 I rarely enter a church and looking for some details he pointed out when I was merely 6 years old.
 I wished I had more time with him because the older I got the more I connected to him.
 Unfortunately he was the first to leave us.